piazzanicolas/piazzanicolas/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 🤔 &nbsp; Exploring new
+- 🤔 &nbsp; Exploring new technologies and programming
-- 🎓 &nbsp; Studying
+- 🎓 &nbsp; Food engineer
-- 💼 &nbsp; Working as
-- 🌱 &nbsp; Learning more about
+- 🌱 &nbsp; Learning more about data science and machine learning

 <h3> 🛠 &nbsp;Tech Stack Data Science</h3>